Ripley Springs environmental enhancements

 Planning application / reserved matters submission

 At the time of writing (November 2019) the university are investigating works to repair the headwall of the Ripley Springs attenuation pond as part of a wider workstream to help inform a future campus / area wide drainage strategy.
-The manner in which the surface water run-off generated by the Eastern Gateway Building will be discharged into the Ripley Spring Pond will be set out in the full planning application, due to be submitted in January 2020.
+The manner in which the surface water run-off generated by the Eastern Gateway Building will be discharged into the Ripley Spring Pond will be set out in a reserved matters planning application, due to be submitted in March 2020.

 It is currently too early in the planning and design process for a contractor to be appointed to this project.